GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Discussion

 Our best-fit model suggests that the \rc{} stars are found in a two component disc (\autoref{tab:bestfitdatamodel}, Model 2), with a long (\rd{}$\sim4.24$ kpc) and flaring disc (disc1) that is also potentially warped.
 This disc describes the stellar distribution from the Solar circle and beyond, while a second thicker and shorter (\rd{}$\sim2.66$ kpc) component that constitutes about 66\% to the disc mass, describes well the distribution from $3<R<8$ kpc.
 A natural question to ask then, is how our model compares with those of past works.

-\textbf{Scale-length:} There have been several studies mapping the scale parameters of the disc, and using a wide variety of tracers.
-Using flux maps in the near-infrared from the COBE satellite, \cite{Drimmel:2001} found a scale-length of about 2.31 kpc, which is close to what we find for the dominant component, possibly tracing the old thick disc.
+\paragraph{Scale length:} There have been several studies mapping the scale parameters of the disc, and using a wide variety of tracers.
+Using flux maps in the near-infrared from the COBE satellite, \cite{Drimmel:2001} found a scale length of about 2.31 kpc, which is close to what we find for the dominant component, possibly tracing the old thick disc.

 Using high fidelity spectroscopic parameters from \apg{}, \cite{Lian:2024} studied the surface density profiles of mono-abundance populations in the disc in bins of ages.
 They find that in the inner disc $3.5<\ $\rgal{}$\ <7.5$ kpc, the surface density profile is very flat, in agreement with high redshift Milky-Way type galaxies, while the region outside is best described by a single exponential with \rd{}$\ =2.6$ kpc.
-For our sample, the measured surface density profile shown in \autoref{fig:residuals_surfdens} also shows a flatter profile inside of \rgal{}$<7$ kpc, however, this is in the observed data-space and so does not necessarily correspond to a flatter profile in the underlying model, once selection effects are taken into account.
+For our sample, the measured surface density profile shown in Fig. \ref{fig:residuals_surfdens} also shows a flatter profile inside of \rgal{}$<7$ kpc; however, this is in the observed data-space and so does not necessarily correspond to a flatter profile in the underlying model once selection effects are taken into account.

 On the other hand, \citet[][BV24]{bv24}, recently combined \gdrthree{} with chemistry from \apg{}-DR17, and distances from the \textit{StarHorse} catalogue \citep{Queiroz:2023}, to produce a chemodynamical model of the Galaxy using action-based distributions \textit{f(\textbf{J}}).
 In their analysis they treat the Galaxy as a composite of several disc components, and in their Table 3 list the best-fit parameters for components of the Galactic disc, split by age.
 They provide $J_\phi/v_{circ}(R_0)$ = \rd{}, where $J_\phi$ is the angular-momentum of stars.
-They find that the old disc has a scale-length of about \rd{}=2.12 kpc, while the younger discs are at about \rd{}=4 kpc.
-Essentially, scale-length was found to decrease with age.
+They find that the old disc has a scale length of about \rd{}=2.12 kpc, while the younger discs are at about \rd{}=4 kpc.
+Essentially, scale length was found to decrease with age.
 Without an age dissection, they find \rd{}=3.6 kpc, but this also includes the much older bulge component.